RayBenefield/transmutation/worklog.md

 # Work Log

+## #21

+Added documentation on how **Transmutation** came to be.
+It covers how I started with heavy use of observable streams through `RxJS` and then morphed into this philosophy of immutable data snowballing.
+I also added the initial portion of the Usage documentation.
+Still more to cover in terms of basic usage and then I'll start documenting each operator and unique usage in the specific usage documentation.

 ## #20

-Finally started doing some documentation on Transmutation.
+Finally started doing some documentation on **Transmutation**.
 I've got the initial readme done and structure.
 I'm going to start working on Usage documentation next, starting with basic usage on the readme and then detailed operator usage on a separate document.
 Right now the focus is on polishing the package to make